2023 Best Value Allied Health Professions Bachelor's Degree Schools in the Plains States Region

 Top 10 Best Allied Health Professions Bachelor's Degree Schools

 Our 2023 rankings named Minot State University the best value school in the Plains States Region for allied health professions students working on their bachelor’s degree.
-Located in the town of Minot, MSU is a public college with a small student population.
+Located in the remote town of Minot, MSU is a public college with a small student population.

 The average tuition and fees for an out-of-state undergraduate student at Cox College are $13,396 a year.
 The average amount in student loans that allied health majors at Cox College take out while working on their Bachelor's Degree is $18,345.